 Schedule VI includes certain substances which are not “drugs” in the conventional sense, but are nonetheless used, or abused, recreationally; these include toluene (found in many types

 of paint, especially spray paint) and similar inhalants such as amyl nitrite (or “poppers”), butyl nitrite, and nitrous oxide (found in many types of aerosol cans, though it is pharmacologically active, it is considered an inhalant).
 Many state and local governments enforce age limits on the sale of products containing these substances.

 What types of drug crimes are in Virginia law?

 The three major types of drug crimes are drug possession, drug distribution, and drug manufacturing.

-The crime of drug possession occurs when a person possesses any controlled substance without a valid prescription (Code of Virginia § 18.2-250).
+The crime of drug possession occurs when a person possesses any controlled substance without a valid prescription.
+(Code of Virginia § 18.2-250).
 For example, no person younger than 21 years old shall possess (or consume) marijuana.
 (Code of Virginia § 4.1-1105.1(A)).

 The crime drug manufacturing occurs when a person produces a controlled substance without legal authorization or possesses chemicals used in the manufacture of a controlled substance with intent to manufacture.

 Code of Virginia § 54.1-3401 contains the following definitions:

 “Sale” includes barter, exchange, or gift, or offer therefore, and each such transaction made by any person, whether as an individual, proprietor, agent, servant, or employee.